TOAST-DOCS/TOAST-Cloud/en/toast-sdk/getting-started-unity.md

 ### Run the Sample

-TOAST SDK for Unity has an additional Sample Unity Package.
+NHN Cloud SDK for Unity has an additional Sample Unity Package.
 The following describes how to execute the sample:

 1. Double-click the Sample Unity Package to include it in the project.
 2. In **File > Build Settings**, add Toast/Sample/Sample.unity to **Scenes in Build**.